 Fundamental 6.
 Observe, Track, and Analyze

 The final fundamental of a strong customer engagement strategy is to observe, track, and analyze.

 - Observe what does and does not work

 - Track the data, and measure those key touchpoints and memorable moments.

 - Analyze all this on a regular basis.

 Your customer engagement strategy is not static.
 It evolves and adapts with time.
 You’ll have the opportunity to improve this over the long term.
-Yet this won’t happen unless you observe, track, and analyze.
+But this can’t happen unless you observe, track, and analyze.